 2- Construction financing is a bank specialty, not all banks have Construction Lending Depts.

-We have several Banks to refer you:
+We have several National or local Banks & Lenders we can refer to you:

 No two lots were created equal.
 Invite us out to take a look, we'll give you our opinion.